magento/magento2-page-builder/docs/how-to/how-to-use-image-uploader.md

 # How to add an image uploader

-This topic describes how to add the image uploader component to your content type so that end-users can add images to a page.
+This topic describes how to add the image uploader component to your content type so that end-users can add images from the Admin stage as needed.

 ![How to add an image uploader](../images/how-to-add-image-uploader.svg)

 ## Step 1: Add configuration data for the uploader

 The first step is to customize the image uploader to suit your needs.
-To do this, you must add the `additional_data` element to your content type's config file, then use the `item` elements to create the data types and values to initialize the image uploader to meet your specific needs.
+To do this, you must add the `additional_data` element to your content type's config file to create the data types and values needed to initialize the image uploader for your specific needs.

 ``` xml
 <?xml version="1.0"?>